askui/intent-pilot/README.md

     - You can get your own AskUI credentials by signing up at [AskUI](https://askui.com)
 - You can also copy the `.env.example` file to `.env` and fill in the required details OR You can enter the credentials in the terminal when you start the app.

+**⚠️IMPORTANT: If you saved the credentials with the flag `-c --config`, you MUST delete them with the flag `-d --deleteconfig` again for the local `.env` file to be read again.**

 #### Linux

 - In case of linux, you may need to install the following packages: